jdthatcher/resume/README.md

 VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React.
 ## Profile
 > A relational creative, that finds beauty in silence and delights in noise.
 Experienced in working in diverse environments ranging from rock bands to law firms.
 Well travelled globally and cognitively.
-## Objectives
-To work for and with like minded professionals that will develop solutions that make this world a little better.
-To create, connect and belong within thriving workplace communities.

 ## Recent Endeavors
 ### Frontend Web Developer
 - Company Name: Waller Lansden Dortch and Davis (a law firm).